Man-with-beard-looking-through-magnifying-glass

 Pro content writing tips for getting engagement:

-• Post original content they haven’t seen before
+• Post original content they won’t have seen before

-• Make the content relatable or useful and something they’ll want to share
+• Make the content relatable or useful so it’s something they might want to share

-• Get them involved by asking the kind of questions they’ll want to answer
+• Get them involved by asking about the kind of questions they want you to answer

 • If they engage with your content or ask questions about it, make sure you respond